 If you have ever planned a Disney Vacation, one thing you probably saw on your Pinterest searching adventures was Disney shirts.
-You can buy them everywhere and you can buy custom ones on Etsy.
+You can buy Disney shirts online on sites like Etsy.
+However, if you are feeling crafty you can make your own Disney shirts!
 I decided to make my own for our recent trip to Disney World.
 In fact, I got together with a few other bloggers and we had a T-Shirt making party!

 Tips for making your own Disney T-Shirts for your trip to Disney!

 This shirt is made with glitter vinyl, the “confetti” color.
 This is definitely one of my favorite vinyls!
 The glitter is strong and vibrant!
 You can buy this confetti colored heat transfer vinyl, here!